padmavc/azure-content/articles/app-service-logic/app-service-logic-enterprise-integration-as2-encode.md

 * An Azure account; you can create a [free account](https://azure.microsoft.com/free)

 * An Integration Account is required to use Encode AS2 message connector.
-See details on how to create an [Integration Account](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-accounts/), add [partners](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-partners/) and an [AS2 agreement](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-as2/) to it.
+See details on how to create an [Integration Account](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-accounts/), [partners](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-partners/) and an [AS2 agreement](https://azure.microsoft.com/en-us/documentation/articles/app-service-logic-enterprise-integration-as2/) to it.

 ### Connect to Encode AS2 Message using the following steps: